Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 If the PC is friendly towards him, he will lead them to the basement and ask them to get rid of the giant rat.
 He's not much of a fighter so he won't help, but he's curious if there's anything worthwhile in there.
 But first, the Player will probably want a tour of the manor, the layout of which is detailed in [[Appendix B]].
 The second floor is an array of 10 small bedrooms.

 In the library and throughout the interior of the manor, the player will find a lot of books.
 Many of them recount the Last War and the victories of the empire, while others are fiction novels, alchemical recipes, guides for collecting herbs, and more.
-On the top shelf of the last bookcase, the player will find a *Headband of Intellect*.
+On the top shelf of one of the bookcases in the library, the player will see something glowing blue.

 > You find a small silver headband with a sapphire in the middle of it.
 The blue gem glows dimly in the dark library, and as you blow away the dust from it, it glows brighter.

 This would be a good time to explain to the player that they can take a short rest focusing on the headband to figure out what it does.
 If they know the Identify spell, prompt them to cast it as a ritual, instead.

 > As you focus on the headband, you feel it brimming with magical power.
 You learn that while attuned to it, the wearer's Intelligence score is increased to 19.
+Add the Headband of Intellect to your inventory.

 Explain to the Player what attunement is and how it works, then you can let them take a short rest to attune to the item.